 Who can participate

-Current IT staff at U-M who are willing to put the time and energy into making their mentor/mentee relationship a success are welcome to participate in the program.
+Current IT staff employed by U-M who are willing to put the time and energy into making their mentor/mentee relationship a success are welcome to participate in the program.
 Please note that the program requires participants to have availability during normal business hours.

 Mentors and mentees can expect to spend only a couple hours a month during the four-month program.
 Activities include: